-With NASA preparing to send the first humans to Mars by 2030, Clariant’s innovative flame-retardant additives are being explored to make the expedition safer.
+With NASA preparing to send the first humans to Mars by the 2030s, Clariant’s innovative flame-retardant additives were explored to make the expedition safer.

-Through a NASA-funded research project between Clariant and the Florida Institute of Technology, researchers are working to develop a more environmentally friendly flexible foam from the Exolit OP 560 series to replace rigid spray-on foam insulation.
+Through a NASA-funded research project between Clariant and the Florida Institute of Technology, researchers worked together to develop a more environmentally friendly flexible foam from the Exolit OP 560 series to replace rigid spray-on foam insulation.

 While oxygen is substantially lacking in space, there’s still risk of fire from other atmospheric conditions, the International Association for Advancement of Space Safety and the International Space Safety Foundation said in an article on NASA’s planned Mars mission.
 Overheating of the spacecraft’s propellants was another factor, they noted.

 “What NASA was interested in was a flexible foam that would have properties at least as good as their rigid spray on foam insulation,” said Gordon L. Nelson, professor of chemistry at Florida Institute of Technology.
 “We have identified Exolit OP 560 as a key ingredient in the flame-retardant flexible foams we were making.”